-In 2014, Tiffany attended the Columbia University on a full scholarship and studied piano with Emanuel Ax and Joseph Kalichstein at Juilliard through the Columbia – Juilliard Exchange program.
-She was named a John Jay Scholar by Columbia University for her outstanding academic and artistic achievements.
-In May 2018, she graduated from Columbia University with a Bachelor of Arts degree in philosophy.
-In Fall 2018, she will begin her studies in the Master of Music program with full scholarship at Yale School of Music with Peter Serkin.
+Tiffany received a full scholarship from the Columbia University/Juilliard School exchange program and studied piano with Emanuel Ax and Joseph Kalichstein.
+She was named a John Jay Scholar by Columbia University for her outstanding academic and artistic achievements and in May 2018, she graduated from Columbia University with a degree in philosophy.

 Tiffany was named the second place winner in the 2019 KlavierOlymp of the Kissinger Sommer Festival and in 2014, a National YoungArts Winner in the United States.
 Her awards include first prize and Best Performance of Concerto Award at the 8th Moscow International Frederic Chopin Competition for Young Pianists in 2012 and more recently, she won second prize at the Walter W. Naumburg Foundation International Competition.
 Tiffany was awarded a 2019 Young Artist Award from the Hessen Agency at the Rheingau Music Festival.

 Tiffany Poon is a Fellow of the Young Artists Foundation gGmbH in Germany.

 Tiffany Poon is represented worldwide by Tanja Dorn at the Young Artists Foundation gGmbH.

 This approved biography is not to be altered or shortened without the management’s permission.
 Please replace older versions.